 James A. Goodridge is an attorney in Anderson Kill's New York office.
 James focuses his practice on commercial litigation and insurance recovery, and regularly counsels corporate and individual policyholders in coverage disputes in state and federal court.
+James’ experience includes helping asset management firms and term loan lenders pursue defense costs, assisting manufacturers in recovering investigation and remediation expenses, and advising large retailers and hoteliers regarding coverage related to multidistrict litigation.

 Formerly, James was a Summer Law Clerk at Anderson Kill, and a litigation associate at an Am Law 100 firm.